curlyLasagna/Data-Mining-Term-Project/main.typ

 = Methods

+== Clustering Method of Choice
 We propose an approach that combines clustering and classification for user segmentation.
-To capture overlapping user groups, we will use Gaussian Mixture Models (GMMs), which offer soft clustering as opposed to K-Means, which provides hard clusters.
+To capture overlapping user groups, we will be utilizing Gaussian Mixture Models (GMMs), which offer soft clustering as opposed to K-Means, which provides hard clusters.
 This is important because individuals often display multiple, overlapping behaviors in their technology use.

+== Dimensionality Reduction
 Based on the methodology from #pcite(<analytics2040042>) and the insights from #pcite(<10921704>) regarding GMMs and high dimensionality, we will apply Principal Component Analysis (PCA) to reduce the dimensionality of our dataset before clustering.

-We will start by using the elbow method to identify the optimal number of principal components, with the help of the scree plot for visualization.
+To find the optimal number of components to keep during PCA, we will plot the value of cumulative explained variance per components from a range of 1 to 20, with a goal of choosing the number of components that keeps more than 90% of variance.

 Before running the clustering algorithm, we will determine the optimal number of Gaussian components by evaluating a range of components and examining changes in the Bayesian Information Criterion (BIC) as  #pcite(<Lavorini_2018>) showcased in the author's Medium blog.
-Once the clusters are formed, we will assign labels to each group based on shared characteristics.
+Once the clusters are formed from their probabilities, we will assign labels to each group based on observed characteristics that these data points share.
+This observation

-After clustering, we will train a supervised classification model using the cluster labels, with a 70/30 split for training and testing the data.
+After we obtain the probabilities from clustering, we will assign a threshold that assigns that datapoint to 1 or more labels.
+Our initial threshold is at 40%, so a data point could have at most 2 labels.

+Once the preprocessed dataset has each row labeled, we will split the dataset for test train split via holdout and train a multi-label classifier model to predict the label(s)

 == Toolset

-Our main tool of choice will be Python for its simple syntax and massive collection of popular packages from PyPi.
-Polars will serve as our dataframe library for data manipulation, a Rust alternative to Pandas, sklearn for the algorithms mentioned, and Altair for interactive visualization.
-Marimo will be used as our interactive prototyping notebook, and Streamlit for developing a prototype frontend once we are satisfied with the model.
-To ensure reproducibility, dependencies will be managed with uv, a Rust alternative to pip, and #link("https://devenv.sh/")[devenv].
+Our primary programming language will be Python, chosen for its straightforward syntax and extensive ecosystem of packages available via PyPI.
+For data manipulation, we will use Pandas; for machine learning algorithms, scikit-learn; and for interactive visualizations, Altair.
+Marimo will serve as our interactive prototyping notebook, while Streamlit will be used to develop a prototype frontend once the model is ready.
+To ensure reproducibility, we will manage dependencies with uv (a Rust-based alternative to pip) and #link("https://devenv.sh/")[devenv].

-= Expected Outcomes

-We expect GMMs to reveal meaningful user clusters to show distinct profiles of technology use and wellness.
-Coming up with appropriate labels for these clusters will require thorough analysis and interpretation.
-Picking the proper strategies to enable individuals to use technology more mindfully, leading to improved well-being will be quite the challenge as usage patterns may be much more complex than expected.
-The methodology and findings may further inform the development of personalized digital wellness tools and advice.

-= Midterm Progress

-This section reports on any progress made between the submission of this proposal and the due date of this progress report.
-We will also discuss our plans for the next 45 days and expectations.

-== Exploratory Data Analysis
+= Analysis

-To gather insights about the dataset, we want to generate visualizations about the dataset.
-We've generated a histogram of each continuous feature with their respective kernel density estimate (KDE) to determine the skewness of each feature.

-We've also generated a correlation matrix to analyze any relationships that each pair of features might have.

-#figure(
-    image("./heatmap.png"),
-    caption: [Correlation Matrix of the dataset]
-)

-== Data Preprocessing

-=== Encoding

-Before training the model, we first have to encode any categorical features within our dataset.

-=== Standardization

-PCA is highly sensitive to the scale of the features.
-For continuous features, we want to standardize the data to a standard scale.

-=== Normal Distribution

-To ensure

-== Changes in the toolset and methods

-After having worked with `sklearn`, we've decided to forego the Pandas alternative, Polars in favor of Pandas since `sklearn` functions do not natively support Polars dataframe as input.
-Otherwise, the technology used will stay as is.

-After generating clusters,

-== Supervised Training

-In our proposal, we didn't specify which supervised model we were going to implement, but

-#place(
-    top,
-    float: true,
-    scope: "parent",
-    figure(
-        image("./mermaid-diagram-2025-10-29-152940.png"),
-        caption:[Gantt chart for the next 45 days]
-    )
-)
+#image("cum_var.png")

+Our results show that 15 components is the lowest value that keeps more than 90% of variance at 91.5%.

+After obtaining the probabilities generated by
+We wanted to set a threshold to set
+This tells us that the majority of users are not overlapping.
+We'll set the probability threshold at 40%